cacophony-wj/LeS/README.md

 # A Bit of a Note about "Death Alternatives"

 _Death Alternatives_ don't work reliably.
 I can't stand it when they fail and I can't stand trying to improve their success rate.
-I have included _Ye Olde Respawn_ so you can spawn in a separate cell before reloading, as Wabbajack recommends.
+I have included _Ashes_ so you can spawn in a separate cell before reloading, as Wabbajack recommends.
 If you want to take this respawn mod as an opportunity for a "hardcore" playthrough, feel free to do so, but that is not its intention.
 Just wait until the screen fades in from black and reload.

 # A word about ENBs

-This list was reborn with the intention of following Rudy's _Cathedral Weathers ENB_ weather and lighting recommendations, but then I began to tinker with the 4K idea and Rudy's preset disappeared for a lengthy update process.
-Testing revealed that Rudy made this modlist a slideshow at 4K, so I switched to _Serio's ENB_ instead.
-It is pretty bright and somewhat desaturated.
-If you don't like it, I have also included _LJoss_, _PI-CHO_, the aforementioned _Rudy for Cathedral_ in the downloads directory which you can install if you wish to try them.
-If you are running this odlist at 1080p, I _strongly_ recommend switching the ENB to _Rudy for Cathedral_.
-Do be sure to install any optional files in the archive, especially the Night Eye Fix.
-Just find instructions on the Nexus and follow them.
+This list was reborn with the intention of following Rudy's _Cathedral Weathers ENB_ weather and lighting recommendations.
+If you don't like it, I have also included _Serio's ENB_, _LJoss_, and _PI-CHO_ in the downloads directory which you can install if you wish to try them.
+If you are running this odlist at 4k, I _strongly_ recommend switching the ENB to _Serio's_.
 Don't limit yourself to my choices, though, in theory, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_.
 Be warned, the latter is among the most demanding available.

 ## Requirements